c0d3nh4ck/Setup-of-Fuzzers-and-Tools/Fuzzbench.md

 We can optionally add attributes related to seeds, dictionaries, etc.

-5. Then, it will generate a html file type report with all the data and statistics related to the fuzzer and the benchmark in the output directory specified by configuartion yaml file.
+5. Then, it will generate a html file type report with all the data and statistics related to the fuzzer and the benchmark in the output directory specified by configuartion yaml file